pure-admin/pure-admin-thin/README.en-US.md

 The lite version is based on the shelf extracted from https://github.com/xiaoxian521/vue-pure-admin, which contains the main functions and is more suitable for actual project development

+## Usage

+I think you should fork the project first, so that you can pull the update synchronously when I update! ! !

 ## Supporting video tutorial

 bilibili: https://www.bilibili.com/video/BV1534y1S7HV/